Techzaa-Interview/Backend-Interview-QnA/README.md

 8. **How does Node.js handle errors and exceptions in asynchronous code?**

+9. **What is middleware in the context of Node.js frameworks like Express, and how is it used?**

 ## PHP Questions

 1. **What are the key differences between `include`, `require`, `include_once`, and `require_once` in PHP?**